Ten years ago, who would have predicted that job sites would have tiny flying robots roving through them day and night?

 - Minimize rework.
 Increasing the number of inspections you make enables you to catch more mistakes before they become a bigger problem, thus reducing the amount of rework needed.

 - Improve safety.
 Perform inspections in dangerous areas without putting anyone at risk.
 Drones also allow you to identify and mitigate potential hazards before they cause harm.
+Matched with smart safety technology, these safety hazards can be monitored and tagged by software and brought to the attention of safety officers in real time.

 - Mitigate litigation.
 Drones can increase site documentation to reduce the likelihood of litigation, and increase your defensibility.